SFauth/AAC-using-large-language-models/README.md

-## Using large pre-trained language models for audio captionining
+## Using large pre-trained language models for audio captioning
 **Author**: Stefan Fauth

 This repository contains code, models, and other related resources of my master's thesis.
-It is based on the MAGIC paper [[Language Models Can See:
+The repo is based on the MAGIC paper [[Language Models Can See:
 Plugging Visual Controls in Text Generation]](https://arxiv.org/abs/2205.02655).
 I am grateful to the authors: Yixuan Su, Tian Lan, Yahui Liu, Fangyu Liu, Dani Yogatama, Yan Wang, Lingpeng Kong, and Nigel Collier.

 ****